tatianegercina/FinTech/02-Homework/02-Python/Instructions/README.md

 * The greatest increase in profits (date and amount) over the entire period.

-* The greatest decrease in losses (date and amount) over the entire period.
+* The greatest decrease in profits (date and amount) over the entire period.

 Your resulting analysis should look similar to the following: